87tana/TimeSeriesForecastDeploy/README.md

 # TimeSeriesForecastDeploy
-Here is the deployin a prohet model on Azure
+This repository includes Deploying a Prototype Model on Azure